leap-stc/leap-stc.github.io/docs/data/data_tools.md

 ### Installation

-fsspec and gcsfs should already be available in the **Base Pangeo Notebook** environment on the JupyterHub.\
+fsspec and gcsfs should already be available in the LEAP-Pangeo Images on the JupyterHub.
 If working locally, install with pip or conda/mamba:

 ```bash